openlegacy/ol-in-one-public/README.md

 # OpenLegacy-in-One Solutions Repository

-Welcome to the **OpenLegacy-in-One Solutions Repository**!
-This repository is a central hub for commands, examples, and instructions to call and interact with OpenLegacy-in-One solutions.
+Welcome to the OpenLegacy-in-One Solutions Repository!
+This repository is a central hub for commands, examples, and instructions for calling and interacting with OpenLegacy-in-One solutions.
 Each solution is organized into its dedicated directory for easy navigation.

 ## Repository Structure